kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module13.md

 After completing this lab, you will be able to:

-- Explore the capabilities of sensitivity labels.
+- Explore the capabilities of sensitivity labels
-- How to apply a label.
+- How to apply a label
-- Impact of that label.
+- Impact of that label

 ## Architecture Diagram